Did You Know?

 The Department of Veterans Affairs guarantees VA loans for veterans, qualifying military, and eligible surviving spouses.
 Not all house hunters qualify for this option.

-Here's how VA cash-out refinancing works:
+How VA cash-out refinancing works:

-Similar to FHA, you get a new, larger mortgage: This pays off your current loan and gives you cash back.
+Similar to FHA, you get a new, larger mortgage.
+This pays off your current loan and gives you cash back.
+You can use the cash for almost anything.
+Just like with FHA, you have flexibility in using the funds.
+You repay the new loan.
+You'll have a new loan term and monthly payments.

-Who's a good fit for a VA cash-out refi?
+Who's a Good Fit for a VA Cash-Out Refi?

-Eligible military personnel and their families: This is a key requirement.
+This is a key requirement.

-Sufficient home equity: You'll need equity to borrow against, so it's wise to own your home for several years before applying.
+You'll need equity to borrow against, so it's wise to own your home for several years before applying.

-Meeting VA requirements: There are specific requirements for service history and creditworthiness.
+There are specific requirements for service history and creditworthiness.

 FHA loans have limits that differ by county, but VA loans generally don't have limits for those with full entitlement.